nguyenvukhang/kitty2/docs/pipe.rst

 You can choose where to run the pipe program:

 ``overlay``
-   An overlay window over the current kitty window
+   An overlay window over the current alatty window

 ``window``
-   A new kitty window
+   A new alatty window

 ``os_window``
    A new top-level window